Ford Escape owners have reported 22 problems related to gas recirculation valve (egr valve) (under the engine and engine cooling category).

 While driving my Ford Escape the egr valve blew apart.
 This has happened 3 times.
 It was replaced all 3 times and it continues to happen.
 When it happens the entire vehicle shakes violently and is very hard to steer.
 It is very dangerous.
 I have joined a few message boards online and found that this is a common problem with this make and model.
 I feel this is some type of internal problem and needs to be addressed before someone gets hurt or worse.
-The failure date was 09/27/13.

 See all problems of the 2003 Ford Escape.

 Driving vehicle approx. 50 mph on a clear day, approx 105 degrees in las vegas nv, the rpm's suddenly went "limp" around 900 even though the gas peddle was fully depressed.
 Appearance of a wrench light and check engine light noted.
 Hazard lights were engaged and the vehicle was successfully pulled to the side of the road, turned off, and restarted.
 Ran fine like nothing happened for about a mile and a half.
 Same issue.
 Repeat troubleshooting.
 Incident continued to happen for 4 more days consistently.
 Taken into Ford dealership for diagnostic and repair.
 Mechanic contacted me after diagnostic and informed that the code for the throttle body was in error.
 Replaced the faulty part( I kept it at my request due to the possible investigation into the matter) and the vehicle now runs fine.
 Thank goodness the issue did not occur in a busy intersection where an accident could have potentially endangered anyone.

 See all problems of the 2009 Ford Escape.